-- A form with no input data will render as empty or will contain default values. - If a form is given input data, it can validate it.
-If a form is rendered with invalid input data, it can include inline error messages telling the user what data to correct.
+- A form with no user input data will render as empty or will contain any default values it was configured with. - Once a form has user input data, it can validate it.
+If a form is rendered with invalid input data, it can include error messages telling the user what to correct.